If a death is reported to a coroner, the documents you need to register the death may be different. The coroner will decide either:

-- cause of death is unknown
+- the cause of death is clear

 The doctor signs a medical certificate.